-The Moody's rating report released on 2nd August 2022 re-affirmed the Bank's Baa3 rating with stable outlook sighting the fact that although the Bank's clients operate in a challenging environment, there is no expectation of any significant deterioration of asset quality.
+The Moody's rating report released on 6th October 2023 re-affirmed the Bank's Baa3 rating with stable outlook sighting strong capital position and robust liquidity levels.

-Similarly rating report by the GRC also released in July 2022 also maintained the Bank's long-term issuer and short-term credit ratings of BBB- and A3 respectively with stable outlook.
+Similarly rating report by the GRC also released in August 2023 also maintained the Bank's long-term issuer and short-term credit ratings of BBB- and A3 respectively with stable outlook.